pressbooks/pressbooks-saml-sso/README.md

 ### IdP Setup

-Upon activation of the plugin, a submenu item ("Shibboleth") is added to the Network Admin interface under "Integrations".
-This leads to the Shibboleth settings page.
+Upon activation of the plugin, a submenu item ("SAML2") is added to the Network Admin interface under "Integrations".
+This leads to the SAML2 settings page.
 Your metadata XML can be downloaded from this page.

 The plugin requires the Assertion elements of the Response to be encrypted.